kennycha/checka/README.md

 > Do you ever miss when your AI agent finishes a task while you're working on something else?

-Checka is a macOS menubar app that monitors the status of AI coding agents in real-time.
-Keep track of Claude Code, Cursor Agent, Gemini CLI, and GitHub Copilot CLI at a glance!
+Checka is a macOS project-specific AI agent monitoring tool.
+Monitor Claude Code and other AI agents running in your current project directory in real-time!

 ## Key Features

-- **Real-time Monitoring**: Check if AI agents are processing, waiting, or idle in real-time
+- **Real-time Status**: Check if AI agents are processing, waiting, or idle in real-time
-- **At-a-glance Status**: Instantly see agent activity status through the menubar icon
+- **Project-specific**: Monitor AI agents only in your current working directory
+- **Clean Interface**: Simple menubar interface showing current project and agent status

 ## Supported AI Agents